 Yay!
-You came to Morocco (or you bought a Berber rug at home) but now it’s time to face the music.
+You came to Morocco (or you bought a Moroccan rug at home) but now it’s time to face the music.
 Your Moroccan rug needs to be cleaned.
 Of course one of the safest ways to get it cleaned is to bring it to a professional carpet cleaner.
 But this can be VERY expensive, especially if you have it done regularly.
-You also will want to be aware of any chemicals they use in the cleaning process as this can strip the natural dyes out of Moroccan rugs and cause a lot of damage.

 Cleaning a wool rug is a lot easier than you might think.
 Learning how to do it yourself can save you a lot of money and hassle.
 We went through the process of cleaning a Beni Ourani rug so that I could share with you the steps.
 First, you need to know which type of rug you have.
-If it’s a flat weave rug or a rug that has a low pile it will be fairly easy and straight forward.
-If however you have a boucherite rug or one that has a higher pile, it can be a little more complicated.

 Cleaning Flat Kilm Rugs or Low Pile Rugs

-Spot Cleaning
+Spot Cleaning Moroccan Rugs

-If your rug has gotten wet, perhaps from a spill or a pet stain, begin the clean up by applying paper towels to the spot. immediately put baking soda on the spot to soak up as much of the liquid as possible.
-After a few minutes you can vacuum this spot.
+If your rug has gotten wet, perhaps from a spill or a pet stain, begin the clean-up by applying paper towels to the spot. immediately put baking soda on the spot to soak up as much of the liquid as possible.
+After a few minutes, you can vacuum this spot.
 But, what if it doesn’t work or you’ve got a tougher stain.
 A mixture of vinegar and baking soda can do the trick.

 For pet stains mix distilled vinegar and cold water in a 1-to-1 ratio.
 Add to a spray bottle and make sure to soak the rug.
 You will need to use quite a bit of water to really saturate the wool.
 Then use a soft bristle brush to work the mixture into the fibers of the rug.
-Let it sit for a minimum of 10 minutes.
-Blot out any excess liquid with paper towels after it has had a chance to sit and then dry completely.
-This will help neutralize any smells.

-Deep Cleaning
+Deep Cleaning Moroccan Rugs

 Now it’s time for the deep cleaning.
-Beni Ourani rugs are some of the easiest to clean.
+Beni Ourain rugs are some of the easiest to clean.
 Why?
 They’re made using natural colors.
 The black and white on the rug are the colors of the sheep wool so there is no additional dying.
 This means there’s no risk of colors running or bleeding – that is if you’ve purchased an authentic rug.

 A few things I recommend having before you start cleaning;